SyllogismRXS/mini-launchpad/README.md

     $ docker-compose -p mlp build

 Setup the pbuilder environments inside of the mini-launchpad container / volume.
-The following can take a long time (~20 minutes) and it will be running in "privileged" mode:
+The following can take a long time (~30 minutes) and it will be running in "privileged" mode:

     $ docker-compose -p mlp up mini-launchpad

-After ``pbuilder environment configuration complete`` is printed to the terminal, type ``CTRL+c`` to stop the mini-launchpad docker container.
+After `pbuilder environment configuration complete` is printed to the terminal, type `CTRL+c` to stop the mini-launchpad docker container.
 We can now startup the entire mini-launchpad system:

     $ docker-compose -p mlp up -d

+Everytime mini-launchpad starts up, it refreshes the available debian packages using the apt-get sources defined in `./docker/mini-launchpad/pbuilderrc` for each of the pbuilder environments.
+This can take about five minutes and needs to be completed before packages can be uploaded.

 ## Shutdown mini-launchpad